wai2/wai2/README.md

 - **Implementing** recommendations in other languages besides Javascript.

 ## Mission, Vision and Values
-This is the first draft of the 's Mission, Vision and Values.
+This is the first draft of the WAI2's Mission, Vision and Values.

 ### Mission
 To enable machine-to-machine interaction over the web by bringing the most active actors in the web API community to collaborate toward achieving full interoperability with a goal of